dazdaz/azure-aks/AKS_Windows.md

-### Build an AKS Cluster, Add a Windows Node Pool and run some Windows containers
+### Build an AKS Cluster, Add a Windows Node Pool and run a Windows containers

 ```console
 #!/usr/bin/env bash